Who doesn’t love a good sweepstakes?

 How to Make Contest Marketing Work For Your Brand

 Not just the prizes but the good value your brand gets from contest marketing is what makes it an excellent strategy.

 From heightened brand awareness and increased customer engagement to low-cost promotion and insight about your users, contest marketing boasts many benefits for your brand.

-To get contest marketing right, you need a modern submission tool that empowers you to run contests without any headaches.
+To get contest marketing right, you need a modern contest management tool that empowers you to run contests without any headaches.
 With the right platform, you can boost your brand and reach your desired audience without wasting those valuable marketing dollars.